A-Zahra/Prototype_03/Design_Hypothesis.md

 **Reflection on playtests**

 I decided to take a different approach for prototype three.
 I'd like to see how far I can go with the coding in the Unity environment and to what level my idea is applicable.
-In prototype three I did my best to make the game mechanics work properly, and the game's visual aspect was my second priority.
-Fortunately, most of my playtesters liked the game. however, they faced an almost similar problem in finding the connection between the game's visuals and the game's concept/story.
+In prototype three, I did my best to make the game mechanics work properly, and the game's visual aspect was my second priority.
+Fortunately, most of my playtesters liked the game.
+However, they faced an almost similar problem in finding the connection between the game's visuals and the game's concept/story.

-Therefore for the second iteration, I decided to pay close attention to the comments I received from the playtesters and I tried to refine the errors and the problems they came across as much as possible.
+Therefore, for the second iteration, I decided to pay close attention to the comments I received from the playtesters and I tried to refine the errors and the problems they came across as much as possible.

 Some of the fundamental changes that I made to this game according to the playtesters' comments are as follows:
 * Improving the environment lighting